Hauwa Ojeifo

-Hauwa Ojeifo (born 1992) is a Nigerian sexual violence and mental health activist.
-She is known to be the first Nigerian female to have received a Queen's Young Leader Award for her work.
+Hauwa Ojeifo (born 1992) popularly known as "The Voice of Mental Health" is a Nigerian sexual violence and mental health activist.
+She is the first person in Nigeria with a mental health condition to speak out in the Nigerian parliament about mental health rights and the first Nigerian female to have received a Queen's Young Leader Award for her work.
+She is the founder of She Writes Woman, a nonprofit organization working to give mental health a voice in Nigeria.

 Early life and education

 Ojeifo attended the University of Reading in England where she acquired a Master of Science degree in Investment Banking and Islamic Finance.